szagoruyko/pyinn/README.md

 ### im2col and col2im

-Converts NCHW tensor into Toeplitz matrix.
+Rearrange image blocks into columns.

 The representation is used to perform GEMM-based convolution.